Othernet-Project/outernet-metadata/docs/content-metadata-specification.rst

 license (string)
 ----------------

 Content license code.
-See License Codes for supported values.
+See `license codes`_ for supported values.

 Software SHOULD display license information next to other metadata in the user interface.